Classes of topological qubits from low-dimensional quantum spin systems: SPT qubits with discrete symmetries

 The 1D Wen model is similar to the 1D Ising model $H_\text{Ising}=-\sum_n X_n X_{n+1}$.
 Note we choose $XX$ term instead of $ZZ$ term for convenience.
 There is a SSB of global $Z_2$ symmetry defined by $\vec{Z}:=\bigotimes_n Z_n$, and a SPT of 1-local gauge symmetry defined by $X_n$ on any site $n$.
 As $[H_\text{Ising},\vec{Z}]=[H_\text{Ising},X_n]=\{\vec{Z},X_n\}=0$, the ground subspace can encode a qubit and serve as an error correction code, with logical $\bar{X}=\vec{Z}$, $\bar{Z}=X_n$ for any $n$.
 For odd number of sites on PBC, $\bar{Z}$ can also be $\bigotimes_n X_n$, which is a flux insertion.
 However, as a well known fact the minimal weight of $\bar{Z}$ is 1 (nontrivial action on a single site), the Ising code is classical (also see section~\ref{sec:pre}).
 In this regard, the 1D Wen model can be viewed as a quantum generalization of the 1D Ising model.

 The 1D Ising model, cluster model, and Wen model can be related to each other.
-By a `gauging' mechanism~\cite{YDB+18,SSC18}, the cluster model $H=-\sum_i X_{i-1} Z_i X_{i+1}$ can be constructed from the 1D Ising model by adding gauge qubit on each link and imposing the minimal coupling.
-The cluster state has SPT order from a global $Z_2\times Z_2$ symmetry, with one from the Ising model, and the other from the gauge qubits.
-Then by spectrum folding, the Wen model is obtained from the cluster model.
+By a `gauging' mechanism~\cite{Kog79,BBC19,LG12,Wang19Mb}, the cluster model $H=-\sum_i X_{i-1} Z_i X_{i+1}$ can be constructed from the 1D Ising model by adding gauge qubit on each link and imposing the minimal coupling.
+Roughly, gauging is to promote global symmetry to local gauge invariance, which is neither unitary nor unique, and can change GSD in general.
+The cluster state has SPT order from a global $Z_2\times Z_2$ symmetry, with one factor from the Ising model, and the other from the gauge qubits.
+Then by folding the spectrum, the Wen model is obtained from the cluster model.
 Their relations are summarized in Table~\ref{tab:1D}.